Madan007/Le-DnD/README.md

 ##### onDrop(e)

-Triggered after a drop onto a compatible DropTarget.
+Triggered after a drop onto a compatible DropContainer.
 This gets passed an event object, see [onDrop Event Data](#ondrop-event-data).

 ---

-## DropTarget Props
+## DropContainer Props

 ##### targetKey

-Optional string to specify which DragDropContainers this target will accept.
+Optional string to specify which DragContainers this target will accept.

 ##### dropData

-Data to be provided to the DragDropContainer when it is dropped on the target.
+Data to be provided to the DragContainer when it is dropped on the target.

 ##### highlightClassName

-CSS classname to apply when a compatible DragDropContainer is hovering over the DropTarget.
+CSS classname to apply when a compatible DragContainer is hovering over the DropContainer.
 Defaults to `highlighted`.
 Set to empty string if you do not want any highlight behavior.

-#### DropTarget Callbacks
+#### DropContainer Callbacks

 All optional; specify in props.